RyanHeadlee/etch-a-sketch/README.md

 # etch-a-sketch

-This is a little project that kind-of simulates the Etch-a-sketch portable game.
+This is a small project that allows the user to draw on a canvas that they choose (1x1 - 100x100).

-You can choose between a few different colors and draw in the workspace.

-You also can choose how large the area of the workspace is when clicking play.
+The user also can select between twelve default colors or input a hex color of their choosing.